Chinese cuisine: Tea

-Longjing tea, also known as Dragon Well tea, is a variety of roasted green tea from Hangzhou, Zhejiang Province, China, where it is produced mostly by hand and has been renowned for its high quality, earning the China Famous Tea title.
+Longjing tea (lit.
+Dragon Well tea) is a variety of roasted green tea from Hangzhou, Zhejiang Province, China, where it is produced mostly by hand and has been renowned for its high quality, earning the China Famous Tea title.

 As well as with dim sum, many Chinese drink their tea with snacks such as nuts, plums, dried fruit (in particular jujube), small sweets, melon seeds, and waxberry.
 China was the earliest country to cultivate and drink tea, which is enjoyed by people from all social classes.
 Tea processing began after the Qin and Han dynasties.

 The different types of Chinese tea include red (known as "black tea" outside of East Asia), white, green, yellow, oolong, and black (often called "dark tea" in English to differentiate it from "black tea").
 Chinese tea is often classified into several different categories according to the variety of the tea plant from which it is sourced, the region in which it is grown, and the method of production used.

 Flavored and scented teas originated in China.
 Jasmine, osmanthus, chrysanthemum, and ginseng are popular varieties.

 Historically, compressed tea dominated and powdered tea known as matcha would be made from it.
 This was later supplanted by loose-leaf tea.
 Fermented tea drinks like kombucha originated in China, but kombucha is now better known outside of China than within the country.

 There are four major tea plantation regions: Jiangbei, Jiangnan, Huanan and the southwestern region.
 Well known types of green tea include Longjing, Huangshan Maofeng, Bilochun, Putuofeng Cha, and Liu'an Guapian.
 China is the world's largest exporter of green tea.

 One of the most ubiquitous accessories in modern China, after a wallet or purse and an umbrella, is a double-walled insulated glass thermos with tea leaves in the top behind a strainer.